 A gains harvest can be a bet that the tax rate is going to rise drastically in the very near future.
 Better to pay less tax now compared to pay much more next year.
 It is a gamble, that the tax hike will occur, and that it will be large enough to justify the smaller pile of capital left to compound over time.

 Capital gains are currently taxed with a 50% inclusion rate.
 That means only half the capital gain is taxed.
 The capital gains inclusion rate is taxation by design.
 It is meant to encourage the risking of capital required to innovate and grow the economy, and to account for inflation eroding the “buying power” of capital appreciation.

-This is a speculative reason to capital gains harvest and the topic of a future post.
+The threat of a tax hike has been looming for years, but it has not materialized to date.
+That is why this is a speculative reason to capital gains harvest and the topic of a separate post.
 It could apply to either a personal taxable investment account or a corporate investing account.

 There is also a mathematically sound tax planning reason for capital gains harvesting.
 It applies to those using a small corporation, like a Canadian Controlled Private Corporation (CCPC) or Medical Professional Corporation (MPC).
 While the harvest results in more corporate tax paid now, that can be more than offset by personal tax savings.